-The Album That Sent Phil Collins’ Solo Career Into the Stratosphere
+The LP That Sent Phil Collins’ Solo Career Into the Stratosphere

 By the mid-'80s, Phil Collins already had a pair of Top 10 solo albums to his credit, plus his day job in a little band called Genesis.
 But on Jan.
 25, 1985, he truly started the leap from "rock star" to "worldwide superstar."
 That's the fateful day that found Collins returning to record stores with his third solo collection, No Jacket Required.